This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a medium bowl, mix the melted butter, brown sugar, and granulated sugar until well combined.
+- In a medium bowl, whisk together the melted butter, brown sugar, and granulated sugar until smooth.

-- Add the egg yolk and vanilla extract, and beat until the mixture is creamy.
+- Stir in the egg yolk and vanilla extract until creamy.
 Set aside.

-- Scoop the dough using a medium cookie scoop or a large tablespoon, and place the cookies 2 inches apart on a baking sheet.
+- Use a medium cookie scoop or large tablespoon to portion the dough.
+Place cookies about 2 inches apart on the baking sheet.

 Notes

-- Measure Flour Correctly: To avoid dense cookies, spoon flour into your dry measuring cup and level it off with a knife.
-Scooping directly from the container can compact the flour, leading to dry cookies.
+- Measure Flour Properly: Spoon flour into your dry measuring cup and level it off.
+Scooping directly from the bag can pack in too much flour and make the cookies dry.

-- Even Cookie Sizes: Use a cookie scoop (about 2 to 2.5 tablespoons) to portion the dough for consistent cookies.
-This recipe should make 4-5 cookies.
+- Keep Sizes Consistent: Use a cookie scoop (about 2 to 2½ tablespoons) for evenly sized cookies.
+This recipe yields about 4–5 cookies.

 Nutrition